aleee4442/AdaptLearn-Pro/README.md

 # AdaptLearn - AI-Powered Learning Platform 🚀

 > [!Note]
-> This project was developed during a hackathon to create an AI-powered educational platform.
+> This project was developed during a hackathon to create an AI-powered educational platform for Hack4edu.

 ## 📌 Description
 AdaptLearn is a learning platform powered by artificial intelligence that generates exercises in **mathematics, language, and science** adaptively.
 Its goal is to provide a **personalized educational experience** based on user progress.